 For a breath of fresh air, there’s a surprising amount of cliché.
 There’s the rich girl that falls for the playful, poor rascal, the brash rascal bandit himself, the bandit party going to bars & whores, a family that needs its honor back, exotic fragrances (“jasmine, osmanthus, rose, sandalwood”), a counselor that plays a naive, young emperor, and that emperor echoing “let them eat cake” with the silkpunk version of those words: “Why do they insist on eating rice?
 Meat is so much better!”

-I have to admit, dubbing this book ‘silkpunk’ was a brilliant marketing trick, but it doesn’t mean a lot, aside from the fact that characters’ names sound Chinese, and that the existence of bamboo airships is mentioned.
+Dubbing this book ‘silkpunk’ was a brilliant marketing trick, but it doesn’t mean a lot, aside from the fact that characters’ names sound Chinese, and the existence of bamboo airships is mentioned.
 Bamboo – how’s that for a Chinese cliché?

 Two other things that bugged me: